AdobeDocs/workfront-learn.pt-BR/help/workfront-dam/system-setup/configure-the-integration-in-workfront.md

 ---
 title: Configurar a integração no Workfront
-description: Saiba como habilitar o [!UICONTROL DAM DO WORKFRONT] integração no nível de acesso do administrador do sistema.
+description: Saiba como habilitar a integração do [!UICONTROL DAM do Workfront] no nível de acesso de admin de sistema.
 activity: use
 team: Technical Marketing
 feature: Digital Content and Documents